Hysteroscopy

 What happens during a hysteroscopy?

-A hysteroscopy procedure may take as little as 10 to 15 minutes, but it can be longer if you’re having treatment at the same time.
-When it’s time for your procedure, your doctor or nurse will ask you to remove your clothes below your waist.
+A hysteroscopy procedure may take as little as 10 to 15 minutes, but it can take longer if you’re having treatment at the same time.
+Before an outpatient procedure, your doctor or nurse will ask you to remove your clothes below your waist.
 They may give you a gown to wear, or a sheet to cover yourself.
 You’ll need to lie down on a couch or special chair with your legs bent and resting in supports.

 Your doctor or nurse will pass the hysteroscope through your cervix and up into your womb.
 Sometimes they may put a speculum inside your vagina first, to help them see your cervix.
 A speculum is the same instrument that’s used when you’re having a cervical smear test.
-It’s not always needed.
-They will then gently pump a sterile (clean) fluid into your womb to allow them to see more clearly.
+It’s not always needed for a hysteroscopy.
+They’ll then gently pump a sterile (clean) fluid into your womb so they can see more clearly.

 The camera on the hysteroscope sends video images of the inside of your womb to a monitor.
 Your doctor or nurse will be able to view the images and do any treatment that’s needed.